Ma-ve/simple-file-watch/README.md

     --delay=2000 // delay in milliseconds before executing command on file change --extension='js' // only execute command on files with this extension.
 Default is all files --path='.' // path to watch for changes.
 Multiple paths are allowed.
+Default is current directory --file='src/manifest.json' // target specific file to watch.
+Multiple files are allowed.
+Cannot be used with extension or path inputs
-Default is current directory --command='ls -l' // command to execute on file change
+    --command='ls -l' // command to execute on file change
     --recursive // watch subdirectories
     --silence // no output to stdout